Best Gibson Les Paul 2026: The greatest Gibson singlecuts for every budget and style

 This simple electric guitar isn't just for the recording studio.
 Many notable players have used them on tour.
 You can often see Jade Puget of AFI or Frank Iero of My Chemical Romance putting these guitars through their paces on stages worldwide.

-The current iteration of the Studio features a rosewood fingerboard and slim taper mahogany neck and a mahogany body with the Ultra-Modern weight relief.
-The 490R and 498T humbucking pickups provide the high-output you want from a modern Les Paul, and the two push-pull pots offer a coil-tapping option, meaning this guitar is the perfect companion in the studio.
+My current favorite iteration of the Studio is the Studio Session, which features a ebony fingerboard and slim taper mahogany neck and a mahogany body with the Ultra-Modern weight relief.
+The 57 Classic humbucking pickups provide the high-output you want from a modern Les Paul, and the two push-pull pots offer a coil-tapping option, meaning this guitar is the perfect companion in the studio.

 Best Les Paul for punk